 Personalised customer support is a reflection of how much a company values their clients.
-It is also as easy as installing a live feature on your site and having one of your support staff attend to queries on a real-time basis.
-The live chat feature will also increase conversions considerably, as you will be providing solutions to your clients at the exact time they need it.
+It's also as easy as installing a live chat feature on your site and having one of your support staff attend to queries on a real-time basis.
+The live chat feature will also increase conversions considerably, as you will be providing solutions to your clients at the exact time they need them.

 3. Include CTA's on landing pages

-Before companies make a purchasing decision, it is preceded by extensive research, which is why landing pages are important.
-However, having a landing page is not enough; you need to include a call to action.
+Business purchasing decisions are preceded by extensive research, which is why landing pages are important.
+However, having a landing page is not enough; you need to include a targeted call to action.

 Which action do you wish your clients to make?
 Do you want them to ask for a quote or call you?
 For increased engagement, a 'call us' button won't work.
-You have to provide the customer with value and offering free trials is one effective way of doing that.
+You have to provide the customer with value.
+Free trials are one effective way of doing that.
 Let them try your solution first and then upsell it.

-You could also offer free reports or a free demo for your service.
+You could also offer free reports or a free demo of your service.